MsMutinda/MsMutinda/README.md

 Here's what's up with me:

-- 🔭 I’m currently working on getting to know the Laravel framework's ins and outs better.
+- 🔭 I’m currently working on a project to help with getting to know the Laravel framework's ins and outs better.
 - 🌱 I’m currently learning React Js and technical writing.
 - 👯 I’m looking to collaborate on any open source or other projects that can help me be an amazing developer.
 <!-- - 🤔 I’m looking for help with ... -->